Medicare Advantage vs Medicare Supplement (Medigap)

 Tips for Choosing the Right Plan

 When choosing between Medicare Advantage and Medicare Supplement plans, it’s essential to compare each plan’s costs, benefits, and restrictions.
 Consider your current healthcare needs, budget, and prescription medications when deciding which plan best fits you.
-And remember to review your plan every year during the Annual Enrollment Period to ensure it still meets your needs as your health changes.
+Remember to review your plan annually during the Annual Enrollment Period to ensure it still meets your needs as your health changes.

 Medicare Annual Enrollment Period